flaneurette/Three-Card-Monte-Encryption/README.md

 ### Safety
 NOTE: The generation of the random fragments has not been thoroughly tested.
 This stage generates random words, just like text and enecrypts it in the same way with different filelengths as the the real orginal file.
-We think this is secure already, but might need crypto-analysis to be certain.
+We think this is secure already, but might need crypto-analysis to be certain. `As with all crypto, there is no way to know it's 100% secure.`

 ### License
 Free to use, adapt and modify.
 No warranty, use at your own risk.